Joseph-Luper-Tsenum/Annovar-Output-Visualization/README.md

-### Interpretable Multi Purpose Genotype Representation Learning from the UKBiobank
+### Annovar Output Visualization from the UKBiobank